-In both cases I hoped that there would be enough evidence to support a claim of common law marriage.
+In both cases, I hoped that there would be enough evidence to support a claim of common law marriage.
 If there was a common-law marriage that would be the easiest way to untangle the couple from each other financially and otherwise.
-Unfortunately, aside from them having lived together there was no other evidence.
-Both woman was adamant in that they had never intended to be married and had never held out to anyone that they were married.
+Unfortunately, aside from them having lived together, there was no other evidence.
+Both women were adamant in that they had never intended to be married and had never held out to anyone that they were married.

 This was disappointing because it meant that things would be more complicated and expensive if we were going to be able to help.
 Her situation is one the reasons divorce exists.
 However, divorce is not available to unmarried couples.

 In the first scenario, we would be able to help get orders in place in regards to the child.
 The woman was also protected because she was on the deed however we would have to bring a separate lawsuit in regards to that property.
 In the second scenario, the woman might be out of luck all together we would have to dig in deeper to see what we could do.

 Both women wanted to know doesn’t living together provide them with any sort of rights or protection?
 In short, the answer is no.